icshwi/dmsc_detector_interface/README.md

+# DEPRECATION NOTICE

+## 2021-11-29

+This repository has been archived, as it references an out-of-date version of e3 for its use.
+---
 This support module implements a protocol to communicate between an IOC running on a host server and a detector readout master.
 It defines parameter template files which instantiate records required for a particular parameter.

 # Using this support module